 One of my favorite things about slow travel is how familiar you become a place that was once completely foreign.
-Even though I’d traveled through Vietnam in 2016 for two weeks, I really got to know it well when I accidentally found myself calling it home for sixteen months!
-While there, I learned about more places than I could possible visit and my bucket list grew exponentially.
+Even though I’d planned my own Vietnam itinerary before, I really got to know the country well when I accidentally found myself calling it home for sixteen months!
+While there, I learned about more places than I could possibly visit and my bucket list grew exponentially.
 I’ve written quite extensively about specific spots, but I’ve been meaning to write a huge, practical tip guide similar to my Korea Travel Tips post.

 If this is your first time visiting the country, here are ALL the tips and advice you’ll need to know.

 Things to Know Before Visiting Vietnam

 For the most part, it’s fairly easy to travel Vietnam knowing only English.
 However, I do think it’s always good to know some Vietnamese, even if it’s as simple as “hello” and “thank you.”